wting/autojump/docs/body.md

 ## ADDITIONAL CONFIGURATION

+- Enable ZSH Tab Completion

+    ZSH tab completion requires the `compinit` module to be loaded.
+Please add the following line to your ~/.zshrc:

+        autoload -U compinit; compinit

 - Always Ignore Case

     Default behavior is to prioritize exact matches over all else.
 For example, `j foo` will prefer /foobar over /FooBar even if the latter has a higher weight.
 To change this behavior and ignore case, add the following environmental variable in your ~/.bashrc: